amandadomingos/amandadomingos.github.io/_pages/about.md

 My research interests are public policy, subnational and distributive politics, and open & reproducible research in social sciences.
 In my PhD dissertation project, I deal with intergovernmental relations and public policy in Brazilian federalism.
 More specifically, I focus on the subnational unevenness of policy provision.

 Please, feel free to reach me out!
-I really believe that science is a build-in community and that we should get to know one another and collaborate more.
+I really believe that science is a built-in community and that we should get to know one another and collaborate more.

 Links
 ====